codebytes/codebytes.github.io/_posts/2019-05-13-arm-part-2-azure-quickstart-templates.md

 ## Next Steps

 I've got an ARM Template now that works.
 I've poked at it a little.
 Time to make this thing _fly_.
-Lets setup an Azure Repo on DevOps and see about trying to deploy this thing and create my webapp on release.
+Lets setup an Azure repository on DevOps and see about trying to deploy this thing and create my webapp on release.
 I want to be able to check in a change and have it create/update my resources in azure.
 Next time, we start the feedback loop.